 His primary qualifications he shows to voters are his experience in public finance and his work on helping with mental health services at the county and state level for the homeless.

-Democrats are also heavily investing in Min’s race, with over $400,000 from the state party along with thousands more from smaller organizations in Orange County and the Central Valley.
-In total, Min brought in over $1.2 million this year for his race, largely from subsidiaries of the party and unions.
+Democrats are also heavily investing in Min’s race, with over $870,000 from the state party along with thousands more from smaller organizations in Orange County and the Central Valley.
+In total, Min brought in over $2.2 million this year for his race, largely from subsidiaries of the party and unions, as of the latest complete disclosures in mid-October.

 State Assembly, 65th District